HDVinnie/Torrent-Tracker-Platforms/README.md

 - [Oppaitime-Gazelle](https://git.oppaiti.me/Oppaitime/Gazelle) -  Oppaitime-Gazelle is written in PHP and is a fork off Gazelle.
 Aimed to make it a very secure codebase.

+- [Apollo-Gazelle](https://github.com/ApolloRIP/Gazelle) - Apollo-Gazelle is a fork of Gazelle (written in PHP) and is used by Apollo.
+It is primarily aimed at music trackers.

 ## Tracker/Announce Only
 - [Mika](https://github.com/leighmacdonald/mika) - Go based torrent tracker using redis for a backend and designed for private site use.